intel/QAT_Engine/README.md

     Param 3:        int cast to a long
     Param 4:        NULL
     Description:
-        This messagee is used for synchronous operations to determine how many times the engine should retry a message before flagging a failure.
+        This message is used for synchronous operations to determine how many times the engine should retry a message before flagging a failure.
 The value should be passed in as Param 3.
 Setting the value to -1